raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Middlebox Considerations

-Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middlebox MUST NOT blindly forward DSO messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
+Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path, the middlebox MUST NOT blindly forward DSO messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
 This does not preclude the use of DSO messages in the presence of an IP-layer middlebox, such